 Texas law enforcement includes officers/agents from TxDPS (including but not limited to Texas Highway Patrol), TABC, Texas Parks and Wildlife, police agencies (municipalities, universities, school districts, special districts, etc.), sheriff's offices, and constable precincts.
 One of the primary goals of the 2022 Impaired Driving Technical Assessment was to increase driving while intoxicated/driving under the influence of drugs training to Texas law enforcement officers.
-For a statewide program to be effective, law enforcement officers must be educated and, subsequently, motivated to see DWI as an important component of their enforcement activities.
+For a statewide program to be effective, law enforcement officers must be educated and, subsequently, motivated to recognize DWI as an important component of their enforcement activities.

-Texas has provided long-standing programs on general DWI topics, boating while intoxicated (BWI), drugged driving offenses, SFST, courtroom testimony, and blood search warrant procedures on a statewide basis.
-Texas also provides the Drug Evaluation Classification Program, which trains officers to become DREs.
+Texas has provided long-standing programs on DWI topics, including boating while intoxicated (BWI), drugged driving offenses, SFST, courtroom testimony, and blood search warrant procedures on a statewide basis.
+Texas also supports the Drug Evaluation Classification Program (DECP), which provides opportunities for law enforcement officers to become DREs.
 Opportunities for training in ARIDE and DITEP are also available.

 Texas has developed integrated professional relationships between law enforcement, prosecutors, judicial educators, advocacy groups, and prevention that have helped to usher in initiatives that have a positive impact on impaired driving-related fatalities.
-One of the tools the criminal justice system uses is LEADRS.
+One of the tools that law enforcement officers use is LEADRS.
 LEADRS was designed by prosecutors, law enforcement officers, and judges to assist law enforcement officers in DWI report writing.